aws-solutions/cost-optimizer-for-amazon-workspaces/README.md

 # Solution Overview
 Amazon WorkSpaces, a fully managed, secure virtual desktop computing service on the AWS Cloud, eliminates the need for customers to procure, deploy, and manage complex virtual desktop environments.
 Amazon WorkSpaces offers the flexibility to pay hourly or monthly without any up-front commitment.

 To help customers with unpredictable WorkSpace usage patterns monitor their Amazon WorkSpaces usage and optimize costs, AWS offers the Amazon WorkSpaces Cost Optimizer, a solution that analyzes all of your WorkSpace usage data and automatically converts the WorkSpace to the most cost-effective billing option (hourly or monthly) depending on the user's individual usage.
-This solution is easy to deploy and uses AWS CloudFormation to automatically provision and configure the necessary AWS services.
+This solution is easy to deploy and gives a choice to use either [AWS Cloudformation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) or [AWS CDKv2](https://docs.aws.amazon.com/cdk/v2/guide/home.html) to automatically provision and configure the necessary AWS services.

 <a name="architecture-diagram"></a>
 # Architecture Diagram